 Difference Between Procedural and Object-Oriented Programming

-Altough there are various similarities between Procedural and Object-Oriented Programming such as both are programming language which carry data types like string, float, etc. Here is the list of difference between the Procedural and Object-Oriented programming in the table provided below:
+Although there are various similarities between Procedural and object-oriented programming, both are programming languages that carry data types like string, float, etc. Here is the list of differences between Procedural and Object-Oriented programming in the table provided below.

 |Difference Between Procedural and Object-Oriented Programming|

 |It is a procedural model-oriented programming language.||It is an object model-based programming language.|

 |It is known as POP||It is known as OOP.|

 |Access modifiers are not supported.||Access modifiers are supported.|

 |Functions are preferred over data.||Security and accessibility are preferred.|

 |If the size of the problem is small, POP is preferred.||If the size of the problem is big, OOP is preferred.|

 Before learning about the difference between Procedural and Object-Oriented programming, we will first learn about Procedural-Oriented programming or POP in brief.
 It is a programming language that is based on structured programming.
 The code in POP is written to break down the tasks into data structures, subroutines, and a collection of variables.